 Corazon Avila, Third Year

 Part of being a GPPA Medical Scholar involves being socially participatory in advocating for healthcare access and human rights.
-This past year, I was part of the Youth Advisory Board for Illinois Contraceptive Access Now (ICAN), a nonprofit organization focused on expanding access to contraception and supporting reproductive rights in Illinois.
-Due to the pandemic, many youths did not receive comprehensive and confidential sexual and reproductive health education, especially those identifying as Latinx, undocumented, Spanish-speaking, and/or uninsured.
-As a member of ICAN, I developed a curriculum aimed at educating Latinx youth about sexual and reproductive health, their rights to healthcare, and debunking cultural stigmas, which I implemented at Mimedico Clinic, located in the Pilsen neighborhood of Chicago.
+I am currently part of the Community Advisory Board for Illinois Contraceptive Access Now (ICAN), a nonprofit organization focused on expanding access to contraception and supporting reproductive rights in Illinois.
+Due to the pandemic, many youth did not receive comprehensive and confidential sexual and reproductive health education, especially those identifying as Latinx, undocumented, Spanish-speaking, and/or uninsured.
+As a member of ICAN, I developed a curriculum aimed at educating Latinx youth about sexual and reproductive health, healthcare rights, and debunking cultural stigmas.
+I implemented this curriculum at the Mimedico Clinic, which is located in the Pilsen neighborhood of Chicago.
 Moving forward, I will continue to teach my curriculum not only to patients in the clinic, but to the surrounding community.
 Additionally, I hope to develop more classes that aim to empower populations that experience disproportionate health outcomes to understand and utilize their rights to healthcare services.